QR3.7.1 The Curious Case of Quantum Spin

 5. The result is the interference pattern seen.

 1. Access.
 The server accepts the request to restart at that point, so it no longer supports the rest of the wave, which collapses.
-This then is a physical event at that point.
-OR,
+This then is a physical event at that point, OR,

 2. No access.
 The server doesn’t respond that cycle because it is busy elsewhere, so the point just carries on.
 This then was a potential physical event that didn’t happen.

-Quantum collapse is then random to us because it is a winner takes all lottery run by a server outside our domain.
-When many points reboot, the first one to get a server restart wins the prize of being the photon, leaving the rest of the wave to wither on the grid.
-What decides which point wins this lottery?
-Just as in our lotteries, more tickets means more chance of success, so points that access the server more are more likely to restart it.
+Quantum collapse is then a winner takes all lottery run by the server.
+When many instances overload many screen points, the reboot request that accesses the server wins the prize of being the photon, leaving the rest of the wave to wither on the grid.
+And just as in our lotteries, more tickets mean more chance of success, so points that access the server more frequently are more likely to restart it.

 a.
 Photon wave instances spread through both slits.